CES awards cannabis company then bans it from mentioning cannabis when exhibiting – TechCrunch

 Keep Labs won an Innovation Award Honoree award for CES 2020 but is banned from saying the word “cannabis” on the CES show floor.
-Weeks later, the CTA, the trade group behind CES, told Keep Labs it could only exhibit if the company’s signage, marketing materials, and the product is free from cannabis product and paraphernalia.
+The CTA, the trade group behind CES, told Keep Labs it could only exhibit if the company’s signage, marketing materials and the product is free from cannabis product and paraphernalia.

 To be named as an honoree is a significant honor for any company, but with Keep Labs, it’s historic.
 Keep is a product designed explicitly for cannabis, and this is the first time a company centered around marijuana has won an award from CES.